Book discussion club: History

-Though women had formed Bible study groups since the 17th century, it wasn't until the late 18th century that secular reading circles emerged in both America and Europe.
+Though women had formed Bible study groups since the 17th century, it was not until the late 18th century that secular reading circles emerged in both America and Europe.
 Reading circles for women were not limited to particular races or classes, with one of the first reading groups for black women being formed in Lynn, Massachusetts, in 1827.
 Throughout the 19th century, women’s reading circles expanded, with some becoming outspoken on social issues such as abolition—foreshadowing the club movement of the end of that century.
 Well into the 20th century, book clubs continued to serve as both an intellectual outlet and a radical political tool.

 In the first half of the 20th century, women continued to be barred from many top universities.
 This time period was the heyday of the Book of the Month Club and the Great Books movement, both of which encouraged average Americans to take on hefty literary novels.

 Women’s chief role in founding the modern book club—a consequence of being marginalized from other intellectual spaces—has gone on to influence the book industry, with women accounting for 80 percent of fiction sales.
 Author Toni Morrison called the 1996 launch of the Oprah's Book Club the beginning of a "reading revolution"; in its first three years, books Oprah chose averaged sales of 1.4 million copies each.

 Sociologist Christy Craig said that women have turned to book clubs to construct social networks and important partnerships, especially in times of upheaval.

 A 2018 BookBrowse survey found that 88% of private book clubs are all-women groups, but almost half of public groups—such as those hosted by libraries—include men.
 The survey found that 70% of book clubs primarily read fiction, though 93% read nonfiction at least occasionally.